WREG-TV: Subchannels

-The station became a charter affiliate of Antenna TV upon its launch on January 1, 2011, and is carried on digital subchannel 3.3.
+The station became a charter affiliate of Antenna TV upon its launch on January 1, 2011.

 Analog-to-digital conversion

 WREG-TV ended regular programming on its analog signal, over VHF channel 3, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 28, using virtual channel 3.

 Out-of-market coverage

 WREG-TV, along with Little Rock's KTHV, previously served as the default CBS affiliates for the Jonesboro, Arkansas, area.
 WREG's signal can reach at least the Jonesboro area, and it is available on Suddenlink cable, as well as the cable system of Paragould Light Water and Cable in the Paragould area.
 This ended on August 1, 2015, when Jonesboro-based Fox affiliate KJNB-LD signed on the Jonesboro market's first locally based CBS affiliate on its second digital subchannel.
 This has resulted in the displacement of KTHV from Suddenlink cable, and may also result in the removal of WREG-TV.

 WREG-TV also previously served as the default CBS affiliate for the Jackson, Tennessee, media market, along with Nashville's WTVF.
 This ended on January 1, 2012, when ABC affiliate WBBJ-TV converted its third subchannel into a primary CBS affiliate and secondary MeTV affiliate for that area.
 In spite of this, both WREG and WTVF remain on Jackson Energy Authority's E-Plus Broadband Cable system.